Team Spirit (esports): Restructuring and relative success (2024–2025)

 After a string of poor results in the early part of the 2024 season, Team Spirit defeated Xtreme Gaming 3–2 in the final of PGL Wallachia Season 1 and defeated 9Pandas in the final of the 1win Series Dota 2 Summer tournament.
 The organization was one of six teams to receive a direct invite to The International 2024.
 Albeit, the roster were unable to defend their title, losing to Xtreme Gaming and placing 9th–12th at the event.
 The team underwent significant changes in September 2024, with Yatoro and Mira departing the roster to take a break from the professional scene.
 To replace them, the team signed Alan "Satanic" Gallyamov and Aleksandr "Rue" Filin from their academy team, whilst Abdimalik "Malik" Sailau was signed to stand-in for Collapse until the end of the year.
 In February 2025, Mira departed from the organization after signing with Aurora Gaming.

 With Yatoro, Collapse and Rue retained for the 2025 season alongside Larl and Miposhka, the team found relative success after defeating Tundra Esports 3–2 in the final of DreamLeague Season 25, and placing second at ESL One Raleigh, losing to Parivision 3–1 in the final.
 In May 2025, the organization received a direct invite to The International 2025 due to their results earlier in the season.
 The roster picked up further success ahead of The International, notably defeating Team Falcons 3–0 in the grand final of the Dota 2 event at the Esports World Cup 2025 to win the grand prize of USD1,000,000.
 Despite their strong form going into The International 2025, the team failed to qualify for the main event after losing to Team Falcons 2–0 in the elimination round.

-Further roster changes (2025–present)
+Further roster changes and third International victory (2025–present)

-In October 2025, Nikita "panto" Balaganin was acquired from Aurora Gaming as a replacement for Miposhka, with the latter opting to take a break from the professional scene.

-Hearthstone

-On 6 October 2016, Team Spirit opened its Hearthstone division by signing SilverName, ShtanUdachi, Iner, and NickChipper.
-In 2020, Silvername achieved 3rd place at the Hearthstone World Championship.